janet-dev/LevelCoder-WM/README.md

     - Email link will be accessed via the envelope icon on the footer
 <h2 align="left"><img src="docs/pictures/about-footer.jpg"></h2>

-* Confirmation page is only visible on successful sign up to the newsletter
+* Confirmation page is only visible on successful sign up to the newsletter and will contain the standard navigation and footer.
 <h2 align="left"><img src="docs/pictures/confirmation.jpg"></h2>

 ### Footer
 Footers will feature:
-* Social media links for Twitter, LinkedIn, TikTok on all pages, accessed vis the appropriate icon.
+* Social media links for Twitter, LinkedIn, TikTok on all pages, accessed via the appropriate icon.
 When hovered over they will change to orange.
 <h2 align="left"><img src="docs/pictures/footer.jpg"></h2>

-* Email us facility accessed via the envelope icon, only on the About page
+* Email us facility accessed via the envelope icon, but only on the About page

 ## Future Features
 After asking the advice of the LinkedIn and codebar communities, further features are required: